wandyezj/wandyezj.github.io/docs/quotes.md

 “Concentrated power is not rendered harmless by the good intentions of those who create it” from Capitalism and Freedom by Milton Friedman

-“No society can be stable unless there is a basic core of value judgements that are unthinkably accepted by the bulk of its members” from Capitalism and Freedom by Milton Friedman

 "If you want control you need to be the one making things." wandyezj 2023